 Mitigation Measure Timing Implementing Party Monitoring Party Monitoring Actions Aesthetics PEIR Mitigation Measure AES-1: Limit construction to daylight hours Major construction activities will not be undertaken between sunset and sunrise or on weekends.
-Construction activity is specifically prohibited from using high- wattage lighting sources to illuminate work sites after sunset and before sunrise, with the exception of nighttime deliveries under the approved transportation control plan or other construction activities that require nighttime work for safety considerations.
-During construction County-adopt a Condition of Approval; Operator- ensure construction hours are maintained County Monitor compliance with Conditions of Approval 2019 Updated PEIR Mitigation Measure AES-2a: Require site development review New turbines along ridgelines or hilltops that have not previously been developed with commercial-scale wind turbines or where wind turbines were not part of the visual baseline as of 2010 will not be allowed, unless a separate Site Development Review is completed that determines that the visual effects will be substantially avoided by distance from public view points (e.g., more than 2,000 feet), intervening terrain, screening landscaping, or compensatory improvements to equivalent and nearby (radius of 1 mile) scenic features, as approved by the Planning Director.
-Prior to approval of site plans for new turbines along ridgelines that have not previously been developed with wind turbines County Ensure that Site Development Review process occurs PEIR Mitigation Measure AES-2b: Maintain site free of debris and restore abandoned roadways Project sites will be cleaned of all derelict equipment, wind turbine components not required for the project, and litter and debris from old turbines and past turbine operations.
+Construction activity is specifically prohibited from using high-wattage lighting sources to illuminate work sites after sunset and before sunrise, with the exception of nighttime deliveries under the approved transportation control plan or other construction activities that require nighttime work for safety considerations.
+During construction County-adopt a Condition of Approval; Operator- ensure construction hours are maintained County Monitor compliance with Conditions of Approval PEIR Mitigation Measure AES-2b: Maintain site free of debris and restore abandoned roadways Project sites will be cleaned of all derelict equipment, wind turbine components not required for the project, and litter and debris from old turbines and past turbine operations.
 Such litter and debris may include derelict turbines, obsolete anemometers, unused electrical poles, and broken turbine blades.
-In addition, abandoned roads that are no longer in use on such parcels will be restored and hydroseeded to reclaim the sites and remove their visual traces from the viewscape, except in cases where the resource agencies (USFWS and CDFW) recommend that the features be left in place for resource protection.
+In addition, abandoned roads that are no longer in use on such parcels will be restored and hydroseeded to reclaim the sites and remove their visual traces from the viewscape, except in cases where the resource agencies (U.S. Fish and Wildlife Service and California Department of Fish and Wildlife) recommend that the features be left in place for resource protection.
 All parcels with new turbines will be maintained in such a manner through the life of project operations and until the parcels are reclaimed in accordance with the approved reclamation plan.
-During construction and operation County-adopt a Condition of Approval; Operator- ensure that site conditions are maintained as required County Monitor compliance with Conditions of Approval
+During construction and operation County-adopt a Condition of Approval; Operator- ensure that site conditions are maintained as required County Monitor compliance with Conditions of Approval PEIR Mitigation Measure AES-2c: Screen surplus parts and materials Surplus parts and materials that are kept onsite will be maintained in a neat and orderly fashion and screened from view.
+This can be accomplished by using a weatherproof camouflage material that can be draped over surplus parts and materials stockpiles.
+Draping materials will be changed out to accommodate for seasonal variations so that surplus materials are camouflaged in an effective manner when grasses are both green and brown.
+During construction and operation County-adopt a Condition of Approval; Operator- ensure that site conditions are maintained as required County Monitor compliance with Conditions of Approval Air Quality PEIR Mitigation Measure AQ-2a: Reduce construction-related air pollutant emissions by implementing applicable BAAQMD Basic Construction Mitigation Measures The project proponents will require all contractors to comply with the following During construction County-adopt a Condition of Approval; Operator- County Monitor compliance with Conditions of Approval